ceca69ec/derivation32/README.md

 * **Range of result**

-    This tool optionally receives a range of child number to be showed (including hardened ones when possible).
+    This tool optionally receives a range of child numbers to be showed (including hardened ones when possible).

 ## Help